 Getting your electrical work inspected periodically is a great preventive measure.
 With a qualified electrician inspecting and checking for any potential damage, you can fix the problems and avoid more expensive repairs.
 You can also avoid fire, shocks, and other related accidents.
-More importantly, you will be able to protect your asset and source of income.
+More importantly, you will be able to protect your rental properties and source of income.

 Do you offer discounts on electrical certification?

 Trade Facilities Services work with all people; when supplying electrical certification.
 That’s why our discounts; apply to many people and companies.
-We believe that with the current market; there are many people and companies with more than 1 property.
+We believe that with the current market; there are many people and companies with more than one property.
 Therefore if you can offer either regular work; or multiple electrical installation condition reports at once; we can offer you some great discounts.

 Our discount can apply to the following people.: